Undergraduate Course Catalog 2010-2011

 MATH 418, Analysis and Application of Functions, or

 PSYC 402, Statistics in Psychology (other statistics courses such as BIOL 528 or ADM 430 may used to satisfy this requirement).

-Depending on their specific academic and career goals, and in consultation with their adviser, students may elect to take additional supporting science courses such as CHEM 545/546, Organic Chemistry with lab (one semester); CHEM 547/549 and/or 548/550, Organic Chemistry I and II with lab (two semesters); BCHM 658/659, Biochemistry with lab; MATH 426, Calculus II; and Physics 407-408, General Physics I and II.
-These courses are often required for admission to medical, professional, and other graduate programs.
+Depending on their specific academic and career goals and in consultation with their advisor, students may elect to take additional supporting science courses such as CHEM 545/546, Organic Chemistry with lab (one semester); CHEM 547/549 - 548/550, Organic Chemistry I and II with lab (two semesters); BMCB 658/659, Biochemistry with lab; MATH 426 Calculus II; and Physics 407-408, General Physics I and II.
+These courses are often required for admission to medical, professional and other graduate programs.

-Students will select, in consultation with their adviser, four biology courses at the 600-700 level to be taken at UNH Manchester or UNH Durham.
+Students will select, in consultation with their advisor, four biology courses at the 600-700 level to be taken at UNH Manchester or UNH Durham.